UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 1. Clone the repository (detailed instructions at the cellpose-pipeline-testing branch) and `git checkout 3d-image-segmentation-pipeline` to move to this branch of the repository

+2. Save some data in `input_data`.
+See `Config File` section below for how to specify input paths and other important info.

-2. Create a conda environment
+3. Create a conda environment
     - for HPC (Myriad) use:
         - Load conda module
             ```